-I lead the BioPortal project and oversee a team of software developers and scientists working on various research and development initiatives to enhance the organization, discovery, and reuse of scientific data.
-My work spans ontology engineering, metadata curation, and the development of methods and tools to improve metadata quality and data infrastructure.
-I also organize and teach the Protégé Short Course, an intensive hands-on course on building ontologies using OWL and Protégé.
+I led the BioPortal project and a team of software engineers and scientists working on various research and development initiatives.
+I was involved in the development of methods and tools to automatically improve scientific metadata quality using AI/LLMs.
+I helped to organize and teach the Protégé Short Course, a hands-on course on building ontologies using OWL and Protégé.

-As a Research Scientist at Stanford's Center for Biomedical Informatics Research (School of Medicine), I was primarily involved in the Protégé project and also contributed to CEDAR.
-I steered the research activities of the Protégé group; coordinated and led projects to build enterprise knowledge graphs with industrial collaborators—including Pinterest, BASF, and Elsevier; and organized and taught the Protégé Short Course on building, reasoning, and querying ontologies with Protégé and WebProtégé.
+I worked on the Protégé and CEDAR projects, and wrote multiple research grant poposals.
+I steered the research activities of the Protégé group; coordinated and led projects to build enterprise knowledge graphs with industry collaborators—including Pinterest, BASF, and Elsevier; and organized and taught the Protégé Short Course on building, reasoning, and querying ontologies with Protégé and WebProtégé.

-As a Senior Software Engineer at Stanford’s Center for Biomedical Informatics Research, I worked on the Protégé and Center for Expanded Data Annotation and Retrieval (CEDAR) projects led by Mark Musen.
-I designed and implemented Protégé Desktop extensions for collaboratively building OWL ontologies—used in the development of the National Cancer Institute (NCI) Thesaurus; created tools to transform spreadsheet data and web forms into ontology statements and to populate ontologies; built CEDAR extensions to improve metadata authoring; and taught several components of the Protégé Short Course.
+I worked on the Protégé and Center for Expanded Data Annotation and Retrieval (CEDAR) projects, both led by Mark Musen.
+I designed and implemented Protégé extensions for collaboratively building OWL ontologies—used in the development of the National Cancer Institute (NCI) Thesaurus; created tools to transform tabular and form data into ontology statements; and taught several components of the Protégé Short Course.

-As a Research Associate, I worked on an N8 Consortium project to build an intelligent system for browsing and discovering scientific equipment.
-I developed an OWL ontology to describe equipment available within N8 institutions and a prototype web application for ontology-based, faceted browsing.
-The project was supervised by Robert Stevens.
+I built an intelligent system for researchers to find scientific equipment owned by institutions across the N8 Consortium.
+I developed an OWL ontology to describe the different kinds of equipment available within N8 institutions, and a prototype web application for ontology-based, faceted search.

 I was a Teaching Assistant on the following courses: